rkoshak/openhab-rules-tools/countdown_timer/README.md

 This library represents a Timer that updates a passed in Item with the amount of time remaining on the timer.
 It supports representing the time as a number of seconds or as a string of the format `[D day[s], ][H]H:MM:SS`

+# Dependencies
+- `time_utils` to parse the debounce duration string

 # Purpose
 To show on the UI and/or use the amount of time remaining on a Timer in rules.